EthanTuning/Magpie-CMS-API/README.md

 ### API Configuration

 1. Firebase Config
-	* In the 'src/Creds/' folder, add your Firebase Admin SDK json credential (download it from Firebase Console).
+	* In the `public_html/api/v1/src/Creds/` folder, add your Firebase Admin SDK json credential (download it from Firebase Console).
 	* Modify the 'src/AuthenticationMiddleware.php' file to reflect this credential.

-2. In 'src/Creds/config.php':
+2. In `public_html/api/v1/src/Creds/config.php`:
-	* change '$config['displayErrorDetails']' to 'false'
+	* change `$config['displayErrorDetails']` to 'false'
 	* change the password to reflect the actual password for 'magpiehu_api' user

-3. In 'index.php', change the "base_url" string to reflect the deployment location.
+3. In `public_html/api/v1/src/index.php`, change the "base_url" string to reflect the deployment location.

-4. Change the permissions of the entire src/ folder: `chmod -R 700 src/`
+4. Change the permissions of the entire `src/` folder: `chmod -R 700 src/`